 My teaching is primarily in the areas of outdoor, adventure, and experiential education.
 Many of my courses include wilderness expeditions such as canoeing, dogsledding, and hiking.
 However, these activities are primarily a means-to-an-end.
 The end I seek is a liberal education where students learn about themselves, working in groups, leadership, the world around them, and, of course, the development of wilderness travel skills while pursing the specific disciplinary goals of a particular course.
 Pedagogically, I seek to create organic learning experiences that encourage students to engage head, hands, and heart.

 In this course students will examine the Canadian North from an experiential perspective.
 Students will study the many factors involved in an extended winter expedition in sub-arctic Canada and will spend two weeks in the North participating in dogsled expedition, seminars, personal narrative writing, and a variety of other outdoor activities.
 In addition, students will analyze narratives from the Canadian North, with a focus on the expedition region.
 This course includes a 17-day expedition during February Spring Break and the week following.
 Prerequisite: One of AUPED 184, 283, 284 or 286, or equivalent; consent of the instructor.
 Requires payment of additional instructional support fees.
-Refer to the Fees Payment Guide in the University Regulations and Information for Students section in the Calendar.Winter Term 2021
+Refer to the Tuition and Fees page in the University Regulations section of the Calendar.Winter Term 2022

 Examination of the historical and philosophical roots of outdoor, adventure, and experiential education.
 Prerequisite: One of AUPED 184, 281, 283, 284, 285, or 286.Fall Term 2020